jason-ezenwa/jason-ezenwa/README.md

 # Hi there! 👋

-I'm Chukwuemelie Obumse, a software engineer interested in full stack web development.
+I'm Chukwuemelie Obumse, a software engineer interested in full stack development.
 Thanks for stopping by my Github page! 🚀

 # About Me